lalinsky/mbslave/README.md

     ```

  2. Prepare empty schema for the MusicBrainz database (skip this if you
-    want to use the default `public` schema), install the `cube` extension into
-    this new schema and create the table structure:
+    want to use the default `public` schema) and create the table structure:

     ```sh
-    echo 'CREATE SCHEMA musicbrainz;' | ./mbslave-psql.py -S sed 's/public/musicbrainz/' /usr/share/postgresql/9.0/contrib/cube.sql | psql -U postgres musicbrainz
+    echo 'CREATE SCHEMA musicbrainz;' | ./mbslave-psql.py -S sed 's/CUBE/TEXT/' sql/CreateTables.sql | ./mbslave-psql.py
-    ./mbslave-psql.py <sql/CreateTables.sql
-    ```

-    **Note:** If you are using PostgreSQL 9.1 or newer, use this command to
-    install the cube extension:

-    ```sh
-    echo 'CREATE EXTENSION cube WITH SCHEMA musicbrainz;' | psql -U postgres musicbrainz
     ```

  3. Download the MusicBrainz database dump files from